aTom3333/chunky-octree-plugin/Readme.md

  that could slow a bit down but the difference is not that big.
  - Slower than `PACKED` octree during loading.
 During loading there is more work needed so it loads slower.

+### Small DAG Implementation
+Available under the name `DAG_TREE`.
+It is a tree containing small trees.
+The small trees represents 64\*64\*64 blocks each.
+Nodes of the small trees are deduplicated, which technically make them directed acyclic graph and not just trees.
+The small trees (or rather DAG) can use only 16 bits per nodes due to them being so small (limiting the max number of nodes it could have)

+#### Comparison
+Advantages of this implementation:
+ - Lower memory usage than even `DICTIONARY`.

+Drawbacks of this implementation:
+ - Very slow during building and loading of the octree (there are way to improve that which will be implemented later).
+ - Slower than `PACKED` at rendering

 [chunky]: https://chunky.llbit.se/